 Make sure all gutters are working and unobstructed.
 Water spillage can cause wood rot.

 Don't let puddles gather near your foundation.
 Fill those with gravel or packed dirt.

 Termites and carpenter ants thrive in a home that has moisture inside.
 Be sure to run a dehumidifier in your basement if you have moisture problems.

 If you have not seen carpenter ant trails, termite mud tubes or other evidence of swarmers you may be safe, but remember that these are silent pests that can eat away at your home for years before showing themselves.
 Sometimes it takes a professional to find evidence that even a certified home inspector could miss.
 Apply the prevention tips above and keep a watchful eye for the signs of termites and carpenter ants but do not hesitate to call a professional if you see something suspicious.
 It is never fun to have to get a home equity loan just to fix insect damage.
 Wouldn't you rather save that loan for something fun, like a hot tub or a pool?

-Visit http://www.rottler.com/residential-pest-control/termite-solutions for more information on Rottler's termite control in St. Louis.
+To learn more about Rottler's termite control in St. Louis.
+Click Here!